St. Anthony's Admissions

 There are three categories of applicants applying to become a student:

-A former student can re-apply at a later time after being dismissed for one or more of the following reasons (if that issue is corrected): lack of contact, delinquent tuition payments, exceeding leave of absence period, academic dismissal, violation of the institutional honor code.
+A former student can re-apply at a later time after being dismissed for one or more of the following reasons (if that issue is corrected): lack of contact, delinquent tuition payments, exceeding leave of absence period, lack of academic progress, violation of the institutional honor code.

 Transcripts still play an important function in the admissions process.
-Previous education and training will be reviewed by respective institutional officials to determine qualifications for respective degree/credential programs and how many transfer credit might be awarded, if any, unless a waiver for a professional degree is granted by the Chancellor.
+Previous education and training are reviewed by respective institutional officials to determine qualifications for respective degree/credential programs and how many transfer credit might be awarded, if any, unless a waiver for a professional-seminary degree is granted by the chief operating officer.
 See respective programs and degree prerequisites for more details.
 If no transcripts and narrative course descriptions (see note below) are available, students will be placed on a probation period and required to enroll in three core courses in their respective programs to demonstrate that they can manage the academic workload.

-St. Anthony's recommends that prospective non-native English speaking students complete their language requirement using either the TOEFL iBT (Internet-based test) or the following three exams of Cambridge ESOL.
-These are the minimal scores that St. Anthony's will accept for admissions for international non-native English-speaking applicants:
+St. Anthony recommends that prospective non-native English-speaking students complete their language requirement using the TOEFL iBT (Internet-based test), the following three exams of Cambridge ESOL, or the Duolingo tests.
+These are the minimal scores that St. Anthony will accept for admissions for international non-native English-speaking applicants:

 TOEFL iBT (of four sections): Reading: 22, Speaking: 20, Listening: 22, Writing: 25.
 Total Score: 89 with a minimum of 20 in each section To locate one of the 7,000 TOEFL iBT testing centers and to register for the test, students should visit www.ets.org/toefl.
 Applicants should send their TOEFL scores to St. Anthony's.